hunnybunscode/denali/nifi/README.md

       4. Authorized Client Common Names
          1. Authorized Common Names: Enter `ALL` to authorize all clients; `NONE` to deny all clients; or a list of comma-separated common names of clients from their certificates to authorize.
 This acts as an additional layer of access control.

+   2. Once the stack has been created, enable termination protection to prevent accidental deletion.

 2. Update the stack

-   1. Once the stack has been created successfully, navigate to the `Outputs` section.
+   1. Navigate to the `Outputs` section for the stack.
    2. Copy the long series of commands in the `HowToCreateServerKeyAndCert` output value and run them in a secure environment with your AWS credentials.
 When prompted, enter the Common Name of your choosing.
    3. If the command ran successfully, you'll get an output like below: